Katzrin

-The international community considers Israeli settlements in the Golan Heights illegal under international law, though the Israeli and United States governments dispute this.
-Since 2019, the United States has recognized that the Golan Heights are under the sovereignty of Israel.
+Most of the international community considers Israeli settlements in the Golan Heights illegal under international law, though the governments of Israel, the United States, and Colombia dispute this.
+Since 2019, the United States has recognized that the Golan Heights are under the sovereignty of Israel, and since 2026, Colombia has done the same.

 History

 Bronze Age to Early Islamic period

 The site was occupied from the Middle Bronze Age, continuing into the Iron Age, the Hellenistic and Roman periods (during the latter it was once destroyed), while the most substantial structural remains date from the Late Roman, Byzantine and Early Islamic periods (3rd–4th to mid-8th centuries), when the site was a Jewish village with a synagogue called Katzrin.

 Katzrin served as an important trading location in the region but started to decline with the change of trading routes after the Islamic conquest of the Levant by Rashidun Caliphate in 634–638 CE.
 The village was destroyed in the 749 Galilee earthquake, under the Umayyad Caliphate.
 As a result of the earthquake the declining Jewish population abandoned the location.